A foundational approach to the Lie theory for fractional order partial differential equations: Abstract

 \section{Abstract}

-We provide a general theoretical framework allowing to extend the classical Lie theory for partial differential equations to the case of equations of fractional order.
-We propose a general prolongation formula allowing the study of Lie symmetries for case of an arbitrary finite number of independent variables.
+We provide a general theoretical framework allowing us to extend the classical Lie theory for partial differential equations to the case of equations of fractional order.
+We propose a general prolongation formula for the study of Lie symmetries in the case of an arbitrary finite number of independent variables.
 We also prove the Lie theorem in the case of fractional differential equations, showing that the proper space for the analysis of these symmetries is the infinite dimensional jet space.